dartmouth-cs52-20S/workshop-messaging/README.md

 yarn add twilio --dev
 ```

 Let's set up your Twilio phone number and API account.
-Luckily, we can play around with the Twilio API for free w/ the provided free trial.
+Luckily, we can play around with the Twilio API for free with the provided free trial!
+Follow the steps below:

-< ADD TWILIO ACCOUNT SET UP HERE >
+1. Sign up for free using this link: [Sign up here!](https://www.twilio.com/try-twilio)
+2. Verify your email
+3. In your Dashboard, click the button to get your __trial number__

-Now, in your .env file, add the following (replacing the values w/ your own):
+Now, in your .env file, add the following (replacing the values with your own):
 ```
 TWILIO_ACCOUNT_SID=YOUR_ACCOUNT_SID
 TWILIO_AUTH_TOKEN=YOUR_AUTH_TOKEN